Parent–Child Connection

 When Connection Becomes Difficult

-Sometimes barriers emerge between parent and child that are difficult to explain or overcome.
+Sometimes emotional distance develops between parent and child in ways that feel confusing, painful, or difficult to change.

 These barriers may develop through: